Last updated on July 28th, 2022 at 02:33 pm

-This week I challenge you to be grateful for the moments when life is asking you to step outside of your comfort zone.
-Recognize what is working in your life, what you have accomplished thus far and hold on to the vision of your completed dream with all of your heart.
+I challenge you to be grateful for the moments when life is challenging you to step outside of your comfort zone.
+Recognize what is working in your life, and what you have accomplished thus far, and hold on to the vision of your completed dream with all of your heart.

 Sue Levy is the founder of the South African Just Pursue It Blog and Inspirational Women Initiative.
 She’s a motivational writer and media designer, who is obsessed with everything inspirational with a hint of geek.
 She thrives on teaching women how to be brave and take big chances on themselves.
 You can find Sue on her Twitter page @Sue_Levy.